Steve Walsh, President & Chief Executive Officer

 Pat served since 2007 as MHA’s Senior Director of Clinical Affairs.
 Prior to joining the MHA staff, she was Chief Retention Officer at Beth Israel Deaconess Medical Center from 2004 to 2007, and Clinical Director of Inpatient Services & Nursing at Tufts Medical Center from 1994-2004, and Nurse Manager at Tufts MC from 1984 to 1994.
 In all of these positions, Pat provided nursing and advisory leadership to the hospital’s executive leaders and clinical staff.

 Pat received her Associate in Liberal Arts degree from Elmira College and her Bachelor of Science in Nursing degree from Skidmore College.
 She received her MBA from Suffolk University and her doctoral degree in health policy from the University of Massachusetts.
-She is board certified in nursing administration, advanced, through the American Nurses Credentialing Center.
+She is board certified in nursing administration, advanced, through the American Nurses Credentialing Center and has been inducted as a fellow into the American Academy of Nursing.

 Nancy Siopes, MBA, CPCU, CIC, CRM, AAI, President, MHA Insurance Agency (MHAIA) and Vice President, Operations at MHA